scottysimply/tmod-guide/0 - Start Here/2 - Programs.md

 ### Both?

 Some languages, like C# and Java, actually do both.
-They are compiled into simple languages that can be quickly interpreted.
-Chapter 2 will go into more detail about this.
+First, the language is compiled into some "intermediate" language, and this is what makes up the executable file.
+When the file is ran, it is interpreted into machine code almost seamlessly.